kyphan38/web/assets/docs/technical/os - ongoing/2-memory/2-address-translation-mechanism.md

 # Address Translation

-Simplified OS: places the entire memory image in one chunk
+Simplified OS: Places the entire memory image in one chunk

 The following translation from VA to PA is needed:
 - 128 to 32896 (32KB + 128)